 If anyone ever doubted that the British do things differently than we do here in the United States, the news that 350 British citizens will be getting a free YouView Television set-top box installed in their homes, all cutesy of the British government.
 What the box does though, is still sort of murky.
 But as the Telegraph describes, it’s purpose is to help the average British citizen watch Internet streamed content on their big screen telly’s.
 Mail Online says that once all the kinks are worked out, which should be sometime in September, anyone that wants one will be able to buy the box for £200 and then use the service that it provides, free of charge.
+After watching your favorite shows, you could then unwind and play your favorite sports betting games via UFABET.

 The Telegraph says that some are wondering if the £100m the government and all of the major British networks have poured into the new device will actually be worth the time, money and energy that has gone into creating it.